-In our approach we assume that the original developer of a line of code is most knowledgeable in that line of code.
+In our approach, we assume that the original developer of a line of code is the most knowledgeable in that line of code.
 We use this assumption to determine the owner of a piece of code (e.g., a file) as being the developer that owns the largest part of that piece of code.
 We make use of the ownership to provide a visualization that helps to understand how developers interacted with the system.
-The visualization represents files as lines and colors these lines according to the ownership in time.
+The visualization represents files as lines, and colors these lines according to the ownership over time.

-Contrary to similar approaches [14], we give a semantic order to the file axis (i.e., we do not rely on the names of the files) by clustering the files based on their history of changes.
-The idea is that files committed in the same period are related [8].
+Contrary to similar approaches [14], we give a semantic order to the file axis (i.e., we do not rely on the names of the files) by clustering the files based on their history of changes: files committed in the same period are related [8].

 We implemented our approach in Chronia, a tool built on top of the Moose reengineering environment [6].
 As CVS is a de facto versioning system, our implementation relies on the CVS model.
-Furthermore, our aim was to provide a solution that gives fast results.
-Therefore our approach relies only on information from the CVS log without checking out the whole repository.
+Our aim was to provide a solution that gives fast results, therefore, our approach relies only on information from the CVS log without checking out the whole repository.
+As a consequence, we can analyze large systems in a very short period of time, making the approach usable in the early stages of reverse engineering.